 The truth as it was written in Isaiah 43:2 reminds us, “When you go through deep waters, I will be with you.
 When you go through rivers of difficulty, you will not drown.
 When you walk through the fire of oppression, you will not be burned up; the flames will not consume you.”

-So when you are going through difficult times, you don’t need to worry that you aren’t strong enough to handle the situation.
+When you are going through hard times, you don’t need to worry that you aren’t strong enough to handle the situation.
 Instead, know that you don’t go through those times alone.
 It is He who walks this journey with you who will strengthen you through it.

 During the hardest trials, the ones where each hardship pulled me under, allowing only a moment to catch my breath before the next wave pulled me deeper, I found great wisdom from Psalm 23: